tinojantony/weather-data-generator/README.md

 ######Cons:
 * As the problem statement clearly mention to consider geographic,topographic,oceanographic factors,the assumption is that this is **not** the expected approach for problem resolution
-* The model will not incorporate the requirements of considering the dynamic factors which evolves over time
+* The model will not incorporate the requirements of considering the dynamic factors which evolves over time based on geography

 ###Approach 2 - Mathematical modelling of weather data